bigscience-workshop/data_tooling/pii-manager/README.md

 ## Usage

 The package can be used:
- * As an API, in two flavors
+ * As an API, in two flavors: function-based API and object-based API
  * As a command-line tool

-For details, see the [usage document]
+For details, see the [usage document].

 ## Building